undur/wonder-slim/AjaxSlim/docs/DESIGN.md

 - `AjaxPopUpButton` / `AjaxBrowser` + `wonder-select.js` / `wonder-select.css`
 - `AjaxBusySpinner` (+ the runtime's ajax-activity broker + `ajaxslim-busy.css`)
 - `AjaxModalContainer` (native `<dialog>`, + `ajaxslim-modal.js` / `ajaxslim-modal.css`)
+- `AjaxPing` / `AjaxPingUpdate` (cache-key-gated periodic refresh, built on `AjaxUpdateContainer`)

 **Proven in production:** Strimillinn runs on AjaxSlim end-to-end.
 (A focus-on-Tab regression in the descendant-observe path was found and fixed — see the `observeField` notes — by binding observers to field nodes rather than churning synthetic positional ids that drift under morphs.)

-This now covers everything Strimillinn (and the shared `helium5` library all the apps depend on) use:
-UpdateContainer, UpdateLink, ObserveField, SubmitButton, UpdateTrigger, PopUpButton, Browser, BusySpinner, ModalContainer.
+This covers everything **Strimillinn**, the shared **helium5** library, and **NBServer** use (NBServer adds AjaxPing; its single AjaxInPlaceEditor site is being replaced rather than ported): UpdateContainer, UpdateLink, ObserveField, SubmitButton, DefaultSubmitButton, UpdateTrigger, PopUpButton, Browser, BusySpinner, ModalContainer, Ping/PingUpdate.

+**AjaxPlayground now depends on AjaxSlim** (not the legacy Ajax framework) — its real test pages use only elements AjaxSlim has, and the full reactor builds green.
+It is the showcase/harness for the new framework.
+(The `AjaxOverview` page still documents the *legacy* framework's full element catalogue in its prose — it is now describing a framework the playground no longer ships; cleaning/repurposing it is a loose end, not a build issue.)

 Still to build / do for a full framework: